ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 We took the approach of focusing on the measures of success important to CHA, as advised to us during the datathon briefing.
 These included (but were not limited to)
 - Engagement
 - Diversity of programs
-- 'Spread' of activities for children and adults
+- Ratio of activities for children to those for adults

 For these and other measures detailed in this report we created
 - a distribution of values for each measure - finding the 'typical' values, the general ranges, and also noting extreme outliers